scripting/wpIdentity/worknotes.md

+#### 10/22/25; 10:50:57 AM by DW

+Finished basic cleanup of api2.js at a source level.

+Updated the home page of the repo to make it more clear that it is much more than identity.

 #### 9/18/25; 10:13:11 AM by DW

 Fixed an infinite loop at startup if you didn't have your userinfo in wordpressmemory.